jake-knerr/javascript-and-node-development-guide/README.md

 #### Single file folders are allowed.

-Alternatively, having a longer filename is fine instead of a single folder file..
+Alternatively, having a longer filename is also acceptable instead of a single file folder.

 > Why use a single file folder?
 Perhaps you expect to add more files in the future or a folder is consistent with the structure of the parent folder.